indianathe3rdKing/chat-bot/README.md

-# ChatBot - AI-Powered Conversational Application
+# ChatBot - WonderWorld AI Assistant

-A modern, full-stack chat application built with React, TypeScript, and Express.
-Features real-time messaging with AI-powered responses and a beautiful user interface.
+A proof-of-concept, full-stack chat application built with React, TypeScript, and Express.
+Features a specialized AI chatbot trained to answer questions about **WonderWorld**, an imaginary theme park with attractions, ticketing, dining, and more.

+## 🎯 About This Project

+This is a **demo project** created to learn and explore AI-powered conversational responses using OpenAI.
+The chatbot specializes in answering questions about WonderWorld's attractions, tickets, dining options, and park information.
+Built to gain hands-on experience integrating AI capabilities into web applications.

 ## 🚀 Features

+- **WonderWorld Theme Park Assistant** - Specialized AI responses about park attractions, tickets, and information
 - **Real-time Chat Interface** - Smooth, responsive messaging experience
-- **AI-Powered Responses** - Intelligent conversational capabilities
+- **AI-Powered Responses** - Intelligent conversational capabilities using OpenAI
 - **TypeScript Support** - Type-safe code across the entire stack
 - **Modern UI** - Built with React and Vite for optimal performance
 - **Monorepo Structure** - Organized package management with workspaces